The Orlow Firm

 What Should I Do if OSHA Investigates My Construction Accident?

 What Should I Do if OSHA Investigates My Construction Accident?
 Quick Answer: If OSHA investigates your construction accident in NYC, cooperate fully by providing accurate information, document everything related to the incident, and consider contacting a personal injury attorney to understand your rights and ensure your interests are protected.
-What
+Contact

 Read More »